s3prl/s3prl/README.md

 There are many ways to incorporate `reps` into your downtream task.
 One of the easiest way is to take only the outputs of the last Encoder layer (i.e., `all_layers=False`) as the input features to your downstream model, feel free to explore other mechanisms.

-## Fine-tuning on your own downstream SLP tasks
+## Fine-tuning with your own downstream SLP tasks
 With this repo and the trained models, you can fine-tune the pre-trained Mockingjay model on your own dataset and tasks.
 To do so, take a look at the following example python code:
 ```python
 import torch